ererw11/BakingItUp/README.md

 # BakingItUp
-A simple baking app created for Android Developer Nanodegree.
+A simple baking app with step by step video instructions.

 Learn how to bake four desserts using BakingItUp.<br />
 <br />